WilsonLe/website/public/notes/chapter-20.md

 One simple way to reduce memory: use bigger pages.
 Take our 32-bit address space again, but this time assume 16KB pages.

 We would thus have an 18-bit VPN plus a 14-bit offset.
-As- suming the same size for each PTE (4 bytes), we now have 2^18 entries in our linear page table and thus a total size of 1MB per page table, a factor of 4 reduction.
+Assuming the same size for each PTE (4 bytes), we now have 2^18 entries in our linear page table and thus a total size of 1MB per page table, a factor of 4 reduction.

 The major problem with this approach, however, is that big pages lead to waste within each page, a problem known as internal fragmentation (as the waste is internal to the unit of allocation).